Chapter 1 - Detective Sergeant Allison Rane

 Back home after a relatively boring shift.
-After what I’ve been through in the last year, that’s fine with me.
+After what I’ve been through in the last year?
+That’s fine with me.
 At least for now, anyway.
 I like a little excitement from time to time, but biker wars?
 Mad snipers?
 Getting shot?
 Those, I can do without.
 The problem is, in this job?
 You never know when something like that is going to pop up again.
 Best to enjoy the down time while you can.
 I never appreciated that until all hell broke loose on the job and I was up to my neck in one dangerous situation after another.
 With age comes wisdom, I suppose.
 Last month?
-I hit the big three-oh: thirty years.
-That’s right: I’m thirty now.
+I hit the big three-oh: thirty years!
+That’s right: I’m thirty now!
 I don’t feel any different and I don’t look any different, but I feel like I’m supposed to feel different.
 Weird, huh?
 Part of me thought I’d be terrified of turning thirty, but now that I’ve been through hell twice over, I don’t mind it.
-Then again, one night I’ll probably be in a club in my sexy little red dress and some guy will call me “ma’am” and I’ll suddenly feel like I’m eighty years old.
+Then again, one night I’ll probably be in a club in my sexy little red dress and some guy will call me “ma’am” and ask if I’m there with my daughter and I’ll suddenly feel like I’m eighty years old.
 Now that scares me!

 “Beefy, come sit with me and keep me company!”

 Nothing.
 He’s just laying over there, chewing on his rawhide bone.
 Now that I’m a sergeant, I can afford better dog treats.
 He seems to appreciate that.
 Of course, it means he ignores me a lot more because he’s got something cool to chew on.